Validating the CROCODILE model within the AGORA galaxy simulation framework: Results and Discussion

-We hypothesize this is due to \textit{gas recycling} and \textit{merger timing stochasticity}.
-In the isolated disk, gas driven out by SNe escapes the galaxy and does not return during the duration of our simulation.
-In the cosmological halo, gas launched into the CGM can cool and be re-accreted on longer timescales.
-Since we run cosmological simulations for $\sim 13$ Gyr, multiple recycling episodes may occur.
-Stronger feedback initially suppresses star formation (as in the isolated case), but it also enriches the CGM with metals.
+The same models that overproduced stars (\textit{Thermal/Kinetic/Mix/Oku-Rshock}) scatter toward higher $\Sigma_{\rm SFR}$ at fixed $\Sigma_{\rm gas}$, with~normalization $\sim 10 M_\odot$ yr$^{-1}$ kpc$^{-2}$}, while \textit{Momentum/Stochastic/Fiducial} models display smooth, centrally concentrated $\Sigma_{\rm SFR}$ with peak $\Sigma_{\rm SFR}$ $\sim 2$ dynamic range from a factor of $10$ energy variation.
+Diminishing returns seem to set in beyond $E_{\rm SN}$ $\sim 13$ Gyr}, multiple recycling episodes may occur.
+Stronger feedback initially suppresses star formation (as in the isolated case), but also enriches the CGM with metals.
 When this metal-rich gas is re-accreted, it cools efficiently and fuels a second burst of star formation at lower redshift.
-This "delayed star formation" effect partially compensates for the initial suppression, reducing the overall dynamic range in the final $M_\star$.
+This ``delayed star formation'' effect partially compensates for the initial suppression, reducing the overall dynamic range in the final $M_\star$.

-In any case, the SFR can be different even for simulations with the same parameters due to stochastic heating.
-This leads us to our second point.
+In any case, the~SFR can be different even for simulations with the same parameters due to stochastic heating, which leads to our second~point.

-Major mergers at $z \sim 4$ and $z \sim 2$ (visible as SFR spikes in Figure~\ref{fig:sfr_str}) occur at slightly different times across runs (see discussion in Section~\ref{sec:cal3coolvar}), with satellite orbits differing more as simulation proceeds, caused by chaotic effects.
-Similar stochastic variations were studied in AURIGA simulations \citep{Pakmor_2025}, where identical runs exhibited $8\%$ scatter in $M_\star(z=0)$ and $40\%$ variation in the stellar mass outside the disk.
+Major mergers at $z$ $\sim 2$ (visible as SFR spikes in Figure~\ref{19}b) occur at slightly different times across runs (see discussion in Section~\ref{sec:cal3coolvar}), with~satellite orbits differing more as the simulation proceeds due to chaotic effects.
+Similar stochastic variations were studied in AURIGA simulations \citep{Pakmor_2025}, where identical runs exhibited $8\%$ scatter in $M_\star(z=0)$ and $40\%$ variation in the stellar mass outside the~disk.

-These effects are absent in the isolated disk, which has no CGM recycling (gas is lost forever) and no mergers (it's an isolated system); hence the cleaner monotonic relationship in Figure~\ref{fig:sfr_str_iso}.
+These effects are absent in the isolated disk, which has no CGM recycling (gas is lost forever) and no mergers (it is an isolated system), leading to the cleaner monotonic relationship in Figure~\ref{19}a.